falyan/setup-loki-using-helm-for-kubernetes-onpremise/README.md

 **NodePort** listen on **3100:30910/TCP**

 # access your loki service from Grafana
-we assume the grafana alaready installed so we use teh grafana to visualize log <br />
+we assume your grafana already installed so we use the grafana to visualize log <br />
 open your grafana and add datasource **loki** <br />

 1. login into grafana choose connection <br />